 • Ensure you have a working smoke alarm installed on all levels of your home.
 A working alarm can give you the vital time needed to escape from a fire.
 Test your smoke alarms regularly and never remove batteries to power presents!

 • Check on older relatives and neighbours this Christmas to ensure their safety as they are at greater risk from fire.

 • Never leave cooking unattended.
 The majority of fires start in the kitchen so this is a high risk area.
 Avoid cooking whilst under the influence of alcohol and always turn off kitchen appliances when you have finished cooking.

 • Never leave candles unattended.
-Keep candles out of the reach of children, and away from decorations, cards and wrapping paper, fires, lights and heaters.
+Keep candles out of the reach of children and pets, and away from decorations, cards and wrapping paper.

 • Don’t overload sockets – ensure only one plug per socket.
 Always turn off plugs when they are not in use, except those that are designed to be left on, like freezers.